Friday, April 26, 2024

 And it’s the same with Mazinger Z and other Super Robot shows of the 70s, or Sally The Witch or Detective Conan.
 All shows we know of and some of us sometimes actually watch but not always.
 I know some people complain that not enough American Anime fans watch Lupin III or Gundam or Macross but those shows are damn near ubiquitous compared to the shows I’m talking about.

 Thing is this isn’t an issue I’m even at all motivated to fix in myself.
 My ability to enjoy Animation that predates my own birth on either side of the Pacific is limited.
 I can respect and appreciate the groundwork they laid, but it’s nor what I’m personally into, what I mean when I say I’m into Anime is mostly specific kinds of Anime, trends and styles that started in the 80s but really took off in the 90s.
-So Detective Conan I’ve gotten way into because it started in the 90s, but for most stuff pre-1985 it would be a disservice to them for me to be the one finally making Video Essays about them, I’m not qualified to explain their appeal.
+So Detective Conan I was able to get into since it started in the 90s, but for most stuff pre-1985 it would be a disservice to them for me to be the one finally making Video Essays about them, I’m not qualified to explain their appeal.

 There are exceptions, I’ve watched and loved The Rose of Versailles and both animated Lupin III movies from the 70s.
 But the 70s Anime I want to watch the most is one still not even subbed, La Seine No Hoshi.